kontainapp/km/cloud/minikube/README.md

 ```

 Minikube includes a number of ways to make Docker images created outside the minikube environment available inside minikube.
 The full set of options can be found at <https://minikube.sigs.k8s.io/docs/handbook/pushing/>.
-The most strightforward is the `minikube cache` command.
+The most straightforward is the `minikube cache` command.

 ```sh
 $ minikube cache add hello-world:latest